 IoT Self-Driving Cars: Advantages and Challenges

-It’s hard to say definitively how IoT applications in automotive cars will affect humanity.
+It’s hard to say definitively how IoT applications in the automotive industry will affect humanity.
 Most developers tend to believe that connected cars and the IoT will revolutionize the existing transportation system.
 But will the changes be more negative or positive?
 Take a look at the possible pros and cons of implementing IoT in automotive manufacturing.

-- Accidents on the roads and the number of human fatalities and injuries will be reduced to a minimum;
+- Accidents on the roads and the number of human fatalities and injuries will be reduced to a minimum

-- The delivery of goods to remote or devastated areas will be simplified, and drivers will not risk their lives;
+- The delivery of goods to remote or devastated areas will be simplified, and drivers will not risk their lives

-- Companies will reduce delivery costs by saving on driver salary, and due to more economical fuel consumption or electric cars usage.
+- Companies will reduce delivery costs by saving on driver salary, and due to more economical fuel consumption or electric cars usage

-- Legislative issues, as it’s hard to identify those responsible for damage;
+- Legislative issues, as it’s hard to identify those responsible for damage

-- A person may lose the right to drive;
+- A person may lose the right to drive

-- Professional drivers will lose their jobs;
+- Professional drivers will lose their jobs

-- 100% reliable software is needed to avoid technical mistakes;
+- 100% reliable software is needed to avoid technical mistakes

 Despite the fact that autonomous vehicles are not yet available, many companies in different countries are actively testing them in real conditions.

-Autonomous taxi service also appeared in Dubai.
+An autonomous taxi service also appeared in Dubai.
 It started with 50 Tesla cars, each equipped with Tesla’s latest Autopilot software.
 Actually, Dubai authorities plan to automate 25% of the city’s transport by 2030.